NERC-CEH/rse_group/team/talks/100_days.md

 * Balance of larger and smaller commitments
 * Staying aspirational while not putting people off
 * Finding ways to focus on longer term community plans
-* "How do I stay engaged and informed?" - A common question
+* "How do I stay engaged and informed?" - common question

 ## Being equitable